geo-python/site/source/lessons/L2/git-basics.rst

 Cloning
 ---------

-We will clone an existing repository from GitHub and start modifying it.
+We will **clone an existing repository from GitHub and start modifying it**.
 A repository, or a "repo", is a location for storing files.
-In general, it is recommended that each project, library or discrete piece of software should have it's own repository
+In general, it is recommended that each project, library or discrete piece of software should have it's own repository.
 In this course each exercise has it's own repository.

 We will clone Exercise-1 repository from week 1 for practicing how to work with Git and GitHub.

-Navigate to your personal exercise-1 repository in https://github.com/Geo-Python-2018/ and copy the web URL of your exercise-1 repository:
+Navigate to your personal exercise-1 repository in https://github.com/Geo-Python-2018/ and copy the web URL which you can find under the **Clone or download** -button:

 .. figure:: img/GitHub_clone_link.png